-10 Dog-Friendly Hotel Chains For Traveling In 2021
+10 Dog-Friendly Hotel Chains To Consider For Your Next Vacation

-The Dodo rounded up the best dog-friendly hotel chains for you and your dog, so you can skip the dog sitter and travel together.
-(Just keep in mind that individual locations may have different rules, so always call ahead to the specific hotel you’re interested in!)
+That's why we rounded up the best dog-friendly hotels and chains for you and your BFF, so you can skip the dog sitter and travel together.
+(Just keep in mind that individual locations may have different rules, so always call ahead to the specific pet-friendly hotel you’re interested in!)

 The Marriott brand offers more than 1,500 hotels that allow pets to stay with guests.
 And a lot of these locations have pet-focused amenities to make your pet’s stay more comfortable.